 These days we hear a lot about the notion of Account-Based Marketing (ABM).
 But the idea is not that new.
 We always had key account managers who drove the sales and marketing activities within a large target account.

 However, recently there has been a surge of excitement in the marketing community about this concept with the intention to “flip the funnel.”
 Many new ABM products have emerged, and the existing marketing automation systems have extended their capabilities to make ABM more programmatic.

-Wikipedia states, “Account-Based Marketing (ABM), also known as key account marketing, is a strategic approach to business marketing in which an organization considers and communicates with an individual prospect or customer accounts as markets of one.
-Account-Based Marketing is typically employed in enterprise level sales organizations.”
+Wikipedia states, “Account-Based Marketing (ABM), also known as key account marketing, is a strategic approach to business marketing based on account awareness in which an organization considers and communicates with individual prospect or customer accounts as markets of one.
+Account-based marketing is typically employed in enterprise level sales organizations."

 ABM has been contrasted with traditional the B2B marketing funnel to be more personalized and more effective.

 There are a multitude of resources on the web to learn more about ABM and best practices.
 But even with a compelling value proposition, many companies find it hard to execute on the ABM strategy.
 A key issue that often comes up is data reliability.